Graduate Researchers in Psychological Sciences (GRiPS)

 Welcome to GRiPS: Graduate Researchers in Psychological Sciences!

-If you would like up to date info on the events we are running, are interested in joining our planning committe, being involved in a mentoring program, or have ideas/requests for future events, you can connect with us via our facebook page or via email at email@example.com
+If you would like up to date info on the events we are running, are interested in joining our planning committee, being involved in a mentoring program, or have ideas/requests for future events, you can connect with us via our facebook page or via email at email@example.com

 Statistical Package Information

 Melbourne University has licenses to a wide range of statistical packages that are available to students.
 Below is an outline of some of the statistical packages that may be relevant to Psychology researchers.
 At the bottom of this page is also an overview of some other useful programs such as referencing packages.

 MATLAB (MATrix LABoratory) is a general purpose programming language and associated integrated development environment with a particular emphasis on numerical computation.
 MATLAB is a script-based product; it includes an interactive command window (or a REPL) and built-in visualisation tools allows users to build scripts iteratively and inspect data structures dynamically.
 It has been a popular product in both academia and more widely in commercial industry.
 In psychological sciences, MATLAB is advantageous because it can be used for stimulus presentation, data analysis, and the development and simulation of quantitative cognitive models.
 It features a wide range of bundled libraries (called "toolboxes") that extend the base language, with its high performance matrix computation, to many specialised applications.